Images, Emotions, and Credibility: Effect of Emotional Facial Images on Perceptions of News Content Bias and Source Credibility in Social Media: Study 2

-We observed that familiarity also impacts users’ judgements of bias and credibility, as well as how certain they are in their decisions.
-Recent work on judgements on misinformation suggests that prior exposure and familiarity with misinformation increases the perceived accuracy of content \cite{pennycook2018prior}.
-We can assume that users’ would have to rely on their memory to assess the accuracy of news headlines or articles.
-On the other hand, our work suggests that bias and credibility of sources might be a different dimension from the accuracy of content.
-Our comment analysis highlighted that users often rely on more analytical approaches and different kinds of heuristics such as negativity, word usage, or emotions in facial expressions to judge bias and credibility of sources.
-An explanation for the effect of familiarity on users’ judgement about bias and credibility could be that when users are more familiar with politician, they could be more sensitive to the details of texts and images of content they view and therefore possibly less trusting of the source covering that person.
+Although the effect is rather small, we observed that users rate tweets about politicians they are more familiar with as more biased and to come from less credible sources (See Fig \ref{fig:rq2-favefam} for counts of favorability and familiarity responses for each politician).
+Recent work on judgments on misinformation suggests that prior exposure and familiarity with misinformation increases the perceived accuracy of content in which users would have to rely on their memory to assess the accuracy of news headlines or articles \cite{pennycook2018prior}.
+Since to assess the credibility and bias of anonymous content, users would not rely on their memories, we suspect that the impact of familiarity on these judgments might be different.
+Our comment analysis highlighted that users often rely on more analytical approaches and different heuristics such as negativity, word usage, or emotions in facial expressions to judge bias and credibility of sources.
+An explanation for the effect of familiarity on users’ judgment about bias and credibility could be that when users are more familiar with politicians, they might be more sensitive to the details of texts and images of content they view and therefore possibly more likely to identify cues impacting their credibility and bias judgments.

-Finally, we observed a small overall effect of favorability on users' perception of tweet bias, and we did not observe an interaction effect between favorability and emotions in images.
-Assuming that users are engaged in deliberate reasoning by detecting cues that point towards sources being biased and not credible, these results do not provide evidence that users are engaged in motivated reasoning based on their favorability towards politicians.
-This result might yet be another evidence in the line of work pointing that motivated reasoning is not a primary factor in users' interaction with misinformation \cite{pennycook2019lazy}.
-Moreover, We suspect that this interaction effect might be stronger if users are more invested in the topics covered in the study.
-In the future, we plan to repeat this study with identities and events that are more polarizing.
+Finally, we observed a small overall effect of favorability on users' perception of tweet bias, but we did not observe an interaction between favorability and emotions in images.
+Although we elicited users' self-described political orientation, we elected to instead use favorability and familiarity of specific politicians to more directly study the impact of users' existing attitudes on their credibility and bias judgments.
+We expected that if a user is engaged in motivated reasoning, they would find attitude-consistent portrayals (e.g., an angry portrayal of a politician they dislike) as a cue for credibility, while portrayals that conflict with preexisting attitudes would be associated with lower credibility judgments.
+However, our results do not provide evidence that, in such experimental settings, edit{emotions in facial expressions impacts} users who might be engaged in motivated reasoning based on their favorability towards politicians.
+This result is in line with work showing that motivated reasoning is not a primary factor in users' judgments when they are asked to evaluate news content \cite{pennycook2019lazy}.